-The Company's portfolio consists of 14 brands that are marketed in approximately 200 countries and territories at January 2, 2016, including through owned operations in the U.S., Canada, the United Kingdom and certain countries in continental Europe.
+The Company's brands are marketed in approximately 200 countries and territories at January 2, 2016, including through owned operations in the U.S., Canada, the United Kingdom and certain countries in continental Europe.
 In other regions (Asia Pacific, Latin America, portions of Europe, the Middle East and Africa), the Company relies on a network of third-party distributors, licensees and joint ventures.
 At January 2, 2016, the Company operated 390 retail stores in the U.S. and Canada and 70 consumer-direct websites.